spm/spm-docs/docs/tutorials/fmri/block/preprocessing/visual_inspection.md

     * abnormalities in the tissues (often showing as bright or dark spots where there shouldn't be any).

-    Although initially, checking your data visually might seem daunting, you will notice that with practice you will quickly pick up this skill. [mrishark.com](http://www.mrishark.com/brain.html) has a rich repository of MRI data with various [scanner-related artefacts](http://www.mrishark.com/artifact.html) and [pathologies](http://www.mrishark.com/brain2.html) which can be a helpful resource when learning to distinguish between good and poor quality data.
+    Although initially, checking your data visually might seem daunting, you will notice that with practice you will quickly pick up this skill.

 ### Video walk-through
 ![type:video](../../../../assets/videos/inspecting_anatomical_data.mp4)